mistakia/league/docs/constitution.md

 ## Article IX

-> BLIND TRANSITION AUCTION
+> RESTRCIED FREE AGENCY AUCTION

-1. Each team may nominate a maximum of two (2) players for the “fair-market” Blind Transition Auction.
+1. Each team may nominate a maximum of two (2) players for the “fair-market” Restricted Free Agency Auction.

 2. Original team will submit a contract offer via a blind offer process (blind to all other league managers).

-3. Non-original teams will have the option to submit an offer for any of the designated players entered into this Blind Transition Auction.
+3. Non-original teams will have the option to submit an offer for any of the designated players entered into this Restricted Free Agecy Auction.

 4. If no non-original teams offer a contract that exceeds the original team’s offer by 20% or $2, whichever is greater, the player will be awarded to the original team.
 Otherwise, the player will be awarded to the highest bidder.